Our Skills for Life programmes

 I would thoroughly recommend all aspects of this programme to other SEND settings.
 If you are looking for a programme which is fun, easy to deliver and which positively impacts students’ social and emotional mental health, look no further than Zippy’s Friends.

 Skills for Life programme costs

-All teaching staff must attend the 2.5 hour live online training
+All teaching staff must attend live online training with Partnership for Children

 Online Teaching Platform subscription

 You can teach the Skills for Life programmes directly from the Online Teaching Platform.
-You will need to complete the online training before subscribing.
+You will need to complete the online training before accessing the resources.

 Printed teaching resources